-Fed slashes rates to near zero, eases bank lending rules
+Fed takes emergency steps to slash rates and ease bank rules

-WASHINGTON (AP) — The Federal Reserve took emergency action Sunday and slashed its benchmark interest rate by a full percentage point to nearly zero and announced it would purchase more Treasury securities to encourage lending to try to offset the impact of the coronavirus outbreak.
-The central bank said the effects of the outbreak will weigh on economic activity in the near term and pose risks to the economic outlook.
-The central bank said it will keep rates at nearly zero until it feels confident the economy has weathered recent events.
+WASHINGTON (AP) — The Federal Reserve took emergency action Sunday to help the economy withstand the coronavirus by slashing its benchmark interest rate to near zero and saying it would buy $700 billion in Treasury and mortgage bonds.

+The Fed’s surprise announcement signaled its concern that the viral outbreak will depress economic growth in the coming months and that it is prepared to do whatever it can counter the risks.
+It cut its key rate by a full percentage point — to a range between zero and 0.25% — and said it would keep it there until it feels confident that the economy can survive a sudden near-shutdown of economic activity in the United States.
-The Fed also said it will purchase $500 billion of Treasury securities and $200 billion of mortgage-backed securities to smooth over market disruptions that have made it hard for banks and large investors to sell Treasuries.

-The disruptions bumped up the yield on the 10-year Treasury last week, an unusual move that threatens to push borrowing costs for mortgages and credit cards higher.
-The Fed also said it has dropped its requirements that banks hold cash reserves in another move to encourage lending.
+The central bank will buy $500 billion of Treasury securities and $200 billion of mortgage-backed securities.
+This is an effort to smooth over market disruptions that have made it hard for banks and large investors to sell Treasuries as well as to keep longer-term rates borrowing rates down.
+The disruptions in the Treasury market sent the yield on the 10-year Treasury rising last week, an unusual move that threatens to push borrowing costs for mortgages and credit cards higher.

+All told, the Fed’s massive response is intended to keep financial markets functioning and lending flowing to businesses and consumers.
+Otherwise, as revenue dries up for countless small businesses that have suddenly lost customers, those employers could be forced to lay off workers or even seek bankruptcy protection.

+“This is a break-the-glass moment” for the Fed, said Mark Zandi, chief economist at Moody’s Analytics.
+“They are throwing everything they’ve got at this.
+My sense is they must be nervous about the credit system not functioning properly.
+They are trying to shore up confidence.”

+“The Federal Reserve is prepared to use its full range of tools to support the flow of credit to households and businesses and thereby promote its maximum employment and price stability goals,” the central bank said in a statement announcing its emergency action.

+“It confirms that the Fed sees the economy going down … very sharply’’ toward recession, said Adam Posen, president of the Peterson Institute for International Economics, said.

-The Fed also announced that it has cut interest rates on dollar loans in a joint action that it has taken with five central banks overseas.
+The Fed also said it has cut interest rates on dollar loans in a joint action that it has taken with five central banks overseas.
 That is intended to ensure that foreign banks continue to have access to dollars that they lend to overseas companies.

 All told, the Fed’s actions amount to a recognition that the U.S. economy faces its most perilous juncture since the recession ended more than a decade ago.

-Still, with the virus’ spread causing a broad shutdown of economic activity in the United States, the Fed faces a daunting task.
-Its tools — intended to ease borrowing rates, facilitate lending and boost confidence — aren’t ideally suited to offset a fear-driven halt in spending and traveling.
+Still, with the virus’ spread causing a broad shutdown of economic activity in the United States, the Fed faces a hugely daunting task.
+Its tools — intended to ease borrowing rates, facilitate lending and boost confidence — are not ideally suited to offset a fear-driven shutdown in spending and traveling.

-“We have to hope that the Fed getting out in front of events, not to mention other central banks, pushes the economy in the right direction,’’ said Adam Posen, president of the Peterson Institute for International Economics.
+“We have to hope that the Fed getting out in front of events, not to mention other central banks, pushes the economy in the right direction,’’ Posen said.
 “The heavy lifting for stimulus and for preventing lasting economic damage has to be done on the fiscal side.
 That’s nature of this shock.’’

-“It confirms that the Fed sees the economy going down … very sharply’’ toward recession, Posen said.

-Posen advocates fiscal steps such as providing sick leave and pay for quarantined workers and rolling over bank loans to small and medium sized businesses hit hard by the outbreak.
+Posen said he favors actions that are outside the Fed’s purview, such as providing sick leave and pay for quarantined workers and rolling over bank loans to small and medium sized businesses hit hard by the outbreak.

+“This isn’t going to be the magic bullet that saves everything,’’ said Timothy Duy, an economist at the University of Oregon who follows the Fed, but sends a signal to Congress that the economy needs emergency stimulus.

+Duy predicted that the Fed will follow up with further actions, including possibly changing its inflation target to allow for more stimulus and providing more support for commercial paper — the short-term notes that companies issue to meet expenses.

+Duy said the asset purchases are an “effort to keep markets from freezing up.’’

-Earlier, Treasury Secretary Steven Mnuchin said that both the central bank and the federal government have tools at their disposal to support the economy.
+Earlier Sunday, Treasury Secretary Steven Mnuchin said that both the central bank and the federal government have tools at their disposal to support the economy.

 Mnuchin also said he did not think the economy is yet in recession.
 Most economists, however, believe a recession is already here, or will be soon..
 JPMorgan Chase predicts the economy will shrink 2% in the current quarter and 3% in the April-June quarter.